mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_settings/options.rst

 This parameter is not the diameter itself, but rather the curve for how it's affected.

-So, if you want to lock the diameter of the brush, lock the Brush-tip.
+So, if you want to lock the diameter of the brush, lock the Brush tip.
 Locking the size parameter will only lock this curve.
 Allowing this curve to be affected by the Sensors can be very useful to get the right kind of brush.
 For example, if you have trouble drawing fine lines, try to use a concave curve set to pressure.
 That way you'll have to press hard for thick lines.

 .. image:: /images/brushes/Krita_2_9_brushengine_size_01.png